Income Tax Act 2007

 You could also call this:

-"What activities are not allowed for research and development tax credits?"
+"What activities are not included in research and development tax credits?"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.